 Weekday Christian Education believes all children deserve to know of God's eternal love for them.
 We do this by sharing God's Word, and by teaching and applying Biblical life lessons with Vanderburgh County children.

 Weekday Christian Education believes if children know of God's eternal love for them, they will live as children of God.
-School based programs present an opportunity to reach the most children as possible, as it simplifies logistics for parents and children.
+School-based programs present an opportunity to reach the most children possible, as it simplifies logistics for parents and children.

-The children of Weekday Christian Education will grow toward becoming compassionate, responsible, productive individuals and maintain a continuing relationship with Jesus Christ.
+The children of Weekday Christian Education will grow toward becoming compassionate, responsible, productive individuals and work to maintain a continuing relationship with Jesus Christ.

 The Evansville Area Community of Churches was founded in 1942, when a group of local churches came together to offer nondenominational community-based programs.
 Weekday Christian Education was the first of these programs.

-In 1940, an ecumenical committee of 7 people met in Evansville, IN to discuss the implementation of RTBE classes locally.
+In 1940, an ecumenical committee of seven people met in Evansville, IN to discuss the implementation of RTBE classes locally.
 This committee included members who were Jewish, Catholic, Baptist, Lutheran, and Methodist.
 More than 14 months after discussions began, the plan was presented to the school board and approved for implementation.

 Poverty, abuse, neglect, broken homes, violence in schools and neighborhoods, exposure to drugs and alcohol are just a few of the challenges children face on a daily basis.
 Weekday Christian Education staff share God's love with nearly 1,000 children each week.
 Our staff help children discover purpose and meaning for their lives in line with God's Word and the love of Jesus.

 Good role models are few and far between in today's culture.
 Weekday Christian Education's (WCE) staff help children build a strong foundation in a world of shifting values and morals.
 WCE's Bible education prepares them to be responsible adults, contributing community citizens, and wise people.
 Research shows that youth who regularly participate in religious activities like WCE, are often more successful in all aspects of school and in the community.